Yaya-Cout/Nwagyu/src/guide/apps/khicas.md

 This version is the most complete version that exist for locked calculators, and is more stable than others.

-However, it's (when I wrote this) still a beta, so it some crashes can be excepted (but should not happen).
+However, it's (when I wrote this) still a beta, so some crashes can be excepted (but should not happen).

 It you encounter a crash, please report it.
 For example, you can report in